-Compositional constraints on the availability of volatiles/organics in the planetesimal belts: In each system planetesimal belts are leftover reservoirs of the same material that formed the planets and therefore the planetesimal's composition constrains the composition of the planets themselves.
-Of particular interest is the availability of volatiles and organics in the planetesimals, as these are thought to be heavily depleted in the warm, inner disk regions where habitable planets accrete.
+In the observations of extrasolar planetesimal belts of particular interest is the availability of volatiles and organics in the planetesimals, as these components are essential for life as we know yet are likely to be difficult to identify in rocky planets.
+Volatiles and organics are thought to be heavily depleted in the warm, inner disk regions where habitable planets accrete.
 Organics and volatile content (interior or as a surface layer) change the optical properties of the dust grains, producing signatures that are detectable at optical and infrared wavelengths (e.g., Debes et al. 2008; Rodigas et al. 2014; Ballering et al. 2016).
 Recently discovered debris disks with gas content that may be recent or primordial provide an additional opportunity to explore volatile reservoirs in planetesimal belts (Dent et al. 2014; Kóspál et al. 2013; Moór et al. 2013)